sdncoder/sdncoder/README.md

 ### templates to build playbooks...stacking playbooks to make rundecks 👋

 Ansible playbooks are machine-parseable YAML.
 Jinga2 is a templating engine that allows conditionals and loops to build a playbook.
-Ansible playbooks can be run sequentially using a playbooks that calls other playbooks (a rundeck).
+Ansible playbooks can be run sequentially using a playbook that calls other playbooks (a rundeck).

 <!--
 **sdncoder/sdncoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.